doinkythederp/repldb/readme.md

 ```
 The exported item is the database client.
 ## Example
-Using the module to generate an error message from a template:
 ```javascript
 const Repldb = require('replit.db');
 const db = new Repldb(`https://kv.replit.com/v0/abcdefg12345678ThisIsNotARealURL`);